gvwilson/thirdbit/fiction/beneath-coriandel/index.md

 the sea, I would prepare a tutorial on the subject.
 "Equanimity in the Face of Tedium", by An Agent.

 The Fleet would never use it, of course.
-Poison, disguise, black magic---those are exciting.
+Poison, disguise, black magic—those are exciting.
 Those are reasons to become a spy.
 Boredom?
 How many young Bantangui would join the Fleet of Ghosts for the promise of boredom?